DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 ```

 ##### Mana Overview
 - In this world, "Mana" is a resource that people use to cast spells.
 - Everybody has the capacity to naturally generate and store mana.
 However, the amount of mana that a person can store varies from person to person.
 	- The amount of mana a person can store can be increased through training, but it is also limited by the person's physical body.

+> Note: It might be a good idea to develop two different terms

 ##### Mana As a Natural Resource
 - Separate from the mana that people naturally generate, there are also natural sources of mana that can be found in the world.
-- These naturally occurring sources of mana are often found in the form of crystals or other natural formations.
+- These naturally occurring sources of mana are often found in solid (crystal), liquid, or gaseous forms.
+- Unlike the mana
+- These natural sources of mana are often used in the creation of magical artifacts, potions, and other items.

 ### Conveying the Game's Story to the Player

 - Narrative is mainly conveyed in areas where the player is safe from combat.